findy-network/findy-network.github.io/content/en/blog/low-hanging-performance/index.md

 ok      github.com/lainio/err2/internal/str     2.784s
 ```

-Please note that there are *now* five (5) columns instead of standard three.
-The
+Please note that five (5) columns are now instead of standard three.
+The extra
-extra two (rightmost) are the about memory allocations. `B/op` is the average
+two (rightmost) are the about memory allocations. `B/op` is the average amount of
-amount of bytes per memory allocations which themselves are in the rightmost
+bytes per memory allocation in the rightmost column `allocs/op.`
-column `allocs/op`.

-Less allocations is better as well as smaller the size of the allocations.
+Fewer allocations are better and smaller the size of the allocations.
+Please
-Please note that the performance difference between above benchmark results
+note that the performance difference between the above benchmark results isn’t
-aren't because of the allocations only.
-The most of the difference will be
+because of the allocations only.
+Most of the differences will be explained in
-explained in the next chapters.
-But still allocations are something you should
+the following chapters.
+But still, allocations are something you should be aware
-be aware, especially about the variable escaping if it leads to heap
+of, especially about the variable escaping if it leads to heap allocations.
-allocations.

-## How Dynamic The Inputs Are?
+## How Dynamic Are The Inputs?

-How much your variables in your program change, or maybe they are totally
+How much do the variables in your program change, or maybe they are constant?
-constant?
-Naturally, **smaller the actual input set of the function is better**
+Naturally, **the smaller the actual input set of the function, the better chance
-change we have to optimize its performance because more deterministic the
+we have to optimize** its performance because the more deterministic the solution
-solution will be.
-Also smaller machine code performs better in modern memory
+will be.
+Also, smaller machine code performs better in modern memory-bound CPUs.
-bound CPU.
 The same cache rules apply to instructions as variables.
-CPU doesn't
+CPU doesn’t need to
-need to access RAM if all of the needed code is all ready in the CPU.
+access RAM if all the required code is already in the CPU.

-The above benchmark results are from two functions that do exactly the same
+The above benchmark results are from two functions that do the same thing.
+This
-thing.
-This is the regexp version of it (first row in the benchmark results):
+is the regexp version of it (first row in the benchmark results):

 ```go
 var (